ShanmugapriyanManoharan/OpenCV-Deep-Learning/05_Raspberry PI/Raspbian Stretch Installation Guide.md

 Then select the following:

-Advanced Options > A1 Expand filesystem > Press “Enter
+Advanced Options > A1 Expand filesystem > Press Enter

 # Step 3: Install Dependencies